 We love quickdraws.
 Few pieces of climbing protection can transform feelings of uncertainty and discomfort into peace and happiness as quickly and authoritatively.
 And yet, trying to shop for quickdraws can be as challenging as any other piece of climbing equipment.
 This article will help you navigate the large field of choices and come up with the ideal draw for your climbing needs.
-Below we break down the best quickdraws of 2023.
-For more background information, see our comparison table and buying advice below the picks.
+To narrow in on our streamlined selection of 16 quickdraws below, we put the best models on the market through the wringer on sport climbing romps through Mexico, big wall missions in Yosemite, and alpine epics in Nepal.
+After years of research and use, we feel confident in our list of the absolute best quickdraws of 2024.
+For more background information—and further help in building out your complete climbing kit—see our comparison table and buying advice below the picks.

 Our Team's Climbing Quickdraw Picks